Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Experimental results

-The electrical resistivity for this samples ($y=0.10$) increases at low temperatures, even when the ferromagnetic phase arises.
-This behavior is quite similar to that observed in the samples with $y=0.14$ and $y=0.16$.
-Note that the electrical resistance in the samples with $^{18}$O is higher than in those with $^{16}$O. However, with the decrease of Eu content down to $y =0.10$, the MI peculiarity in the resistance is suppressed.
-Such behavior $R(T)$ for samples with $y =0.10$ can be compared with that for $y =0.14$ samples, see Fig.~\ref{Fig_rho_014}) and inset of this figure.
+The electrical resistivity for these samples ($y=0.10$) increases at low temperatures, even when the ferromagnetic phase arises.
+This behavior is quite similar to that observed in the samples with $y=0.14$ and $y=0.16$ (see Fig.~\ref{Fig_rho_014}).
+We note that the electrical resistance in the samples with $^{18}$O is higher than in those with $^{16}$O. However, with the decrease of Eu content down to $y =0.10$, the MI peculiarity in the resistance is suppressed.
+Such a behavior of $R(T)$ for samples with $y =0.10$ can be compared with that for $y =0.14$ samples (see Fig.~\ref{Fig_rho_014} and the inset of this figure).
 The resistivity for samples $y=0.10$ corresponds to a more smooth curve than for samples with $y=0.14$, although the regular course of the temperature dependence remains nearly unchanged.
-Thus, the samples with $y=0.10$ do not become really metallic but their behavior differs from the behavior of the samples with $y=0.14$ (they do not exhibit indications of SST).
+Thus, the samples with $y=0.10$ do not become truly metallic but their behavior differs from the behavior of the samples with $y=0.14$ (they do not exhibit indications of an SST).
 Therefore, we argue that in the phase diagram, the composition with $y=0.10$ lies outside the crossover region, on the left-hand side of it.
+The value of isotope constant is $\alpha_{FM} = (0.23 \pm 0.1)$.

+We note here that for such a complicated system, there is no genuinely accurate method for determining thermodynamic values of transition temperatures $T_{SS}$ and especially $T_{FM}$.
+Probably, the closest to the actual value is the onset temperature of the transition ($T^*$).
+The value of $T^*$ can be determined by different methods, but as we have already mentioned in Sec.
+II, the isotope shift of the transition temperature is nearly insensitive to the definition of $T^*$.
+Therefore, in Figs.~\ref{Fig_Tss_y02}, \ref{Fig_Tss_y014}, and \ref{Fig_Tss_y016}, we show only the isotope shifts of the transition temperatures and not the temperatures themselves.